A rock of uraninite floating on a grey background, slowly dissolving into gas.

 3Enrichment

-Uranium hexafluoride molecules are separated based on the uranium isotope present.
-This refining process is used to increase the concentration of U-235 from it’s natural state (0.7%) to be useful for nuclear energy as LEU (3-5%), LEU+ (5-10%) or HALEU (10-20%).
-General Matter performs only this enrichment step.
+Uranium hexafluoride molecules are separated based on isotope.
+This refining process continues until the concentration of U-235 increases from its natural state (0.711%) to LEU (3-5%) or HALEU (5-20%).
+General Matter performs this enrichment step.

 Uranium hexafluoride separates into two streams